ascholerChemeketa/cs160Reader/_sources/NineAlgorithms/SearchAI/SearchGameplay.rst

 While expert human chess players can mentally play a sequence of moves to explore a possible action, they can only consider a couple of moves per second.
 Instead of explicitly analyzing each possible move and counter move, people rely on experience to identify patterns and positions that are likely to be promising, focusing their attention on those.
 A computer can use heuristic search to emulate this process, but in general, a computer isn't as good at recognizing patterns - their heuristics just are not as good as top level players.
 On the other hand, a computer can consider many millions of moves a second.

+Because games often involve problems with very precisely defined rules that operate in a smaller environment than the real world, they have served as an important area for testing out algorithms related to the field of artificial intelligence.
 IBM has long used self designed "Grand Challenges" to push their engineering knowhow by attacking difficult unsolved problems.
 The Deep Blue computer was a project at IBM in the 1990s that became the first machine to beat the human world champion:

 .. youtube:: KFSVZlkHHmM